 Walther doesn’t get the respect they deserve.
 They are one of those underrated companies that I can’t help but love.
 Part of that love comes from guns like the PPQ, specifically the five-inch model.
-Today, we review this beastly blaster and examine why it blows Glock out of the water.
+Today, I’m going to take a deep look in this Walther PPQ review and examine why it blows Glock out of the water.

 Walther PPQ Specs